sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 Dynamic Protobuf hurts in two completely different ways that affect different engineering decisions:

 1. **Wire Inefficiency:** The serialized payload becomes larger than many developers expect.
-This is caused by human-readable field names being serialized repeatedly, nested map entry encoding, double-precision floating-point storage for all numbers, and the loss of varint integer compression.
+This is caused by human-readable field names being serialized repeatedly, nested map entry encoding, double-precision float storage for all numbers, and the loss of varint integer compression.
 Bandwidth-sensitive systems, databases, or event brokers care heavily about this.
 2. **Runtime Inefficiency:** The runtime representation in Go becomes allocation-heavy and expensive to parse.
 This is caused by Go's allocation behavior, interface-heavy and pointer-heavy structures in the standard `structpb` package, Go's reflection model, and tree-shaped decoding.
 CPU-bound services that deserialize payloads frequently care heavily about this.

+To see exactly how these wire and runtime inefficiencies compound, I built a benchmark suite to measure the real-world performance differences.

 ## The Benchmark Setup